-An easy recipe for homemade honeycomb candy: chewy, crunchy, airy, caramel-like honeycomb pieces dipped in chocolate and topped with sea salt flakes.
+An easy recipe for honeycomb candy, also known as sponge candy or homemade Violet Crumble.
+Chewy, crunchy, and caramel-like honeycomb pieces dipped in chocolate and topped with sea salt flakes.

 My parents went on a trip to Australia and all they brought me back was a bag of candy.
 Actually, they also gave me an awesome pair of slippers, but I was even more excited about the candy because it brought back so many memories and tastes from childhood.